Eastern Prickly Pear Cactus

 Prickly pear cactus has been a Mexican and Central American dietary staple for thousands of years.
 In some parts of the United States, there is a growing interest in eating prickly pear.

-There are two edible parts of the prickly pear plant: the pad, or nopal, of the cactus which is often treated as a vegetable, and the pear, or fruit, is usually sold as tuna—the plant's Spanish.
+There are two edible parts of the prickly pear plant: the pad, or nopal, of the cactus which is often treated as a vegetable, and the pear, or fruit.

 Planting the prickly pear in a pot is a great way to control the spreading.
 If the cactus is already growing out of control, Purdue Pest & Plant Diagnostics Lab has a few solutions to rid prickly pear from your property.